-3. REASONS WHY THE ESTATE PLANNING BOND (EPB)
+3. REASONS WHY THE GENERATION PLANNING BOND

-3.1 WHAT IS THE ESTATE PLANNING BOND?
+3.1 WHAT IS THE GENERATION PLANNING BOND?

-The Estate Planning Bond is a combination of an international, single premium capital redemption bond and a trust referred to as a discounted gift trust.
-You are excluded from benefiting from the trust.
-The transfer into trust is a gift for IHT purposes.
+The Generation Planning Bond is a combination of an international, single premium capital redemption bond and a trust referred to as a discounted gift trust.
+You are excluded from benefitting from the trust.
+The transfer into trust is a gift for Inheritance Tax (IHT) purposes.

-A Discounted Gift Trust (DGT) requires you to take a level of income in the form of regular withdrawals from the trust for the rest of your life (or until the value of your bond is exhausted).
+A discounted gift trust (DGT) requires you to take a level of regular withdrawals from the trust for the rest of your life (or until the value of your bond is exhausted).
 It is important to understand that, once chosen these withdrawals cannot be changed or stopped.
 The value of these withdrawals is then estimated over your lifetime and the resulting estimated value is carved away from your gift into trust.
 This carve out is what gives rise to the term discounted gift trust.
 If you do not spend the withdrawals, they will remain in your estate and we have discussed that the level of income is appropriate for your circumstances.
 I have made it clear that this level of income cannot be changed nor can the bond be surrendered or assigned during your lifetime, once the trust is established.

 This arrangement involves making a gift into trust and therefore the whole investment, including any growth, will be outside of your estate after seven years.
 Any remaining value in the trust after your death may then be distributed to your beneficiaries.
-In addition to your right to fixed, regular withdrawals from the gifted capital subject to value remaining in the bond, the DGT:
+In addition to your right to fixed, regular withdrawals, the DGT:

-- > creates an immediate reduction (known as the 'discount') in the value of your estate - > does not cause a gift with reservation of benefit, because, under the DGT scheme, you only have rights to regular withdrawals of the original capital and cannot benefit from the trust itself.
+- > provides you with regular withdrawals from the gifted capital subject to value remaining in the bond - > creates an immediate reduction (known as the 'discount') in the value of your estate - > does not cause a gift with reservation of benefit, because, under the DGT scheme, you only have rights to regular withdrawals of the original capital and cannot benefit from the trust itself.

-I have explained to you that the value of your bond can fall as well as rise and you may get back less than originally invested.
-I have ascertained that you are subject to Inheritance Tax as you are either UK domiciled or will be deemed longterm resident from 6 April 2025, i.e. you have been tax resident in at least 10 of the last 20 tax years.

-The adviser should demonstrate here that the client has an exposure to UK IHT, either due to them being UK domiciled (prior to April 2025) or because they are long-term UK resident from 6 April 2025 as described above.
+I have ascertained that you are subject to Inheritance Tax as you are either UK domiciled or will be deemed long-term resident from 6 April 2025, i.e. you have been tax resident in at least 10 of the last 20 tax years.
+I have explained to you that the value of your bond can fall as well as rise and your trustees may get back less than originally invested.
+[The adviser should demonstrate here that the client has an exposure to UK IHT, either due to them being UK domiciled (prior to April 2025) or because they are long-term UK resident from 6 April 2025 as described above.
 They should advise that, should they be intending to leave the UK and so will no longer be long term resident, the trust is unlikely to be suitable for them as their exposure to UK IHT will then only be in respect of UK situs assets.

 The adviser should also insert here any comments about diversification and specific fund choices given to the policyholder.

 They may also want to demonstrate that the level of income is appropriate to the client on the basis it should be spent or it will remain liable to IHT.
 This point should be balanced with the fact the income level and frequency gives rise to the immediate discount.
 The client should understand that this income cannot be altered nor can the bond be surrendered or assigned during their lifetime and the adviser may want to include details of discussions around these critical points].